cxht/MPTCP-SSCH/README.md

 # MPTCP-SSCH
-An MPTCP scheduler with RL
+An MPTCP scheduler used RL

 ##  scheduler in kernel
 the core file is "mptcp_random.c"